 5. Pastoring a church is so hard and so different from every other job.

-I’ve written about this before, but as pastors it’s time to stop whining about how hard you have it.
+I’ve written about this before, but among the things pastors should never say this is important: it’s time to stop whining about how hard you have it.

 Publicly discussing the holy hangover, the emotional Monday morning effect that comes from preaching multiple times on Sunday, might earn you sympathy points with other pastors, but most regular church members think it’s silly.
 In their minds (and remember, perception feels like reality), you stood in front of people for an hour and talked—something they would love to do on a regular basis instead of working the night shift or meeting a sales quota.